Biosecurity: everyone has a role to play

 Defending your farm

-Growers play a key role in protecting Australia's plant and livestock industries from pests and diseases by implementing sound biosecurity measures on-farm.
-Implementing strong biosecurity measures on your farm will help protect your enterprise and the broader industry from the introduction and spread of endemic and exotic insects, weeds and diseases.
+Growers play a key role in protecting Australia's plant and livestock industries from pests, weeds and and diseases by implementing sound biosecurity measures on-farm.
+Implementing strong biosecurity measures on your farm will help protect your enterprise and the broader industryfarm, region and industry from the introduction and spread of endemic and exotic insects, weeds and diseases.

 Key biosecurity targets

-Regular monitoring of crops for the presence of pests (eg. insects, mites, nematodes, pathogens (diseases) and weeds) or associated symptoms increases the likelihood of early detection of unwelcome intruders.
+Regular monitoring of crops for the presence of pests, weeds or diseases i (eg. insects, mites, nematodes, pathogens (diseases) and weeds) or associated symptoms increases the likelihood of early detection of unwelcome intruders.
+Quickly reporting any sightings greatly increases the chances that new pests and diseases might be eradicated before they establish.

 Ratoon and volunteer cotton: